FerrenF/DFLootDictionary/DFLootDictionary/Readme.txt

 COMMANDS:
 	/dfloot
 	/dfloot <option> <value>
+		Options:
+			"triggerLink" = Trigger for link queries.
+DEFAULT: "?"
+			"triggerInfo" =	Disabled.
+In progress.
+			"maxLinks" = Max links to display.
+			"maxPeek" = Max item names to display after reaching max links.
+			"enableDictionary" = enable/disable all queries.
+1 = ON : 0 = OFF
+			"dfUseWhisper" = Respond to queries in whisper.
+1 = ON : 0 = OFF
+			"dfUseGuild" = 	Respond to queries in guild chat.
+1 = ON : 0 = OFF
+			"dfUseParty" = Respond to queries in party chat.
+1 = ON : 0 = OFF

 Questions can be sent to Ferren#6205 on Discord, or messaged to me here.
 I plan to release more of my private addons in the future depending on how this goes.